 Activity Plans 2-3: Musical Soldiers

 Left, right, left!
-Twos and threes will march to the beat of this musical activity.
+Twos and threes will march to the beat of this activity that incorporates music and movement.

 - Grades: PreK–K